ms/buildtogether.tech/src/introduction.md

 ## Acknowledgments

-This book is dedicated to <span i="Petre, Marian">[Marian Petre][petre-marian]</span>, who taught me that not everything worth studying can be measured, and to <span i="Wilkie, Tom">Tom Wilkie</span>, who taught me that an author's job is to create the manure in which an editor grows something worth reading.
-I am also grateful to all of the students who did projects with me at the <span i="University of Toronto">University of Toronto</span> and through
+This book is dedicated to [% i "Petre, Marian" %][Marian Petre][petre-marian][% /i %], who taught me that not everything worth studying can be measured, and to [% i "Wilkie, Tom" %]Tom Wilkie[% /i %], who taught me that an author's job is to create the manure in which an editor grows something worth reading.
+I am also grateful to all of the students who did projects with me at the [% i "University of Toronto" %]University of Toronto[% /i %] and through
-<span i="Google Summer of Code">Google Summer of Code</span>, and to
-everyone who took part in <span i="UCOSP">UCOSP</span>
-[% b Holmes2014 Holmes2018 %].
+[% i "Google Summer of Code" %]Google Summer of Code[% /i %], and to everyone who took part in [% i "UCOSP" %]UCOSP[% /i %] [% b Holmes2014 Holmes2018 %].

 I have tried to base recommendations on empirical software engineering research